arielmagbanua/tools.guides-and-patterns/README.md

 # my-guides-and-patterns
-List of my favorite guides, patterns, and cheat sheets for software development.
+List of my favorite guides, patterns cheat sheets, and examples for software development.